Print This Bible Study

 (Proverbs 11:30)

-The “righteous” in Proverbs 11:30 are the ones who will be allowed to partake of the “tree of life.”
-With respect to Christians, such righteousness cannot be looked upon as synonymous with the imputed righteousness of Christ, for every Christian possesses this righteousness.
-But, as is plainly revealed in Revelation 2:7, not every Christian will be allowed to partake of the “tree of life.”
+The “righteous” in Proverbs 11:30 are the ones who will be allowed to partake of the tree of life.
+With respect to Christians, such a righteousness cannot be looked upon as synonymous with the imputed righteousness of Christ received at the time one was saved, for every Christian possesses this righteousness.
+But, as is plainly revealed in Revelation 2:7, not every Christian will be allowed to partake of the tree of life.
 The righteousness in this verse can only have to do with “the righteous acts of the saints,” which form the wedding garment.
 The “righteous” are those Christians who will be properly clothed at the marriage supper of the Lamb (Revelation l9:7-9, ASV).
 These are the Christians who will comprise the Church consisting of firstborn sons (Hebrews 12:23) and subsequently enter into the kingdom in positions of power and authority with Christ (Matthew 24:45-47; cf. vv.
 48-51).

-“Soul winning” has to do with winning those who are already saved to a life of faithfulness to the Lord.
-“Soul winning” is winning ones life.
-This involves winning Christians to be occupied with the Lord’s business during His time of absence, anticipating His return.
+“Soul-winning” has to do with winning those who are already saved to a life of faithfulness to the Lord.
+“Soul-winning” is winning ones life.
+This involves winning Christians (those possessing “life”) to be occupied with the Lord’s business during His time of absence, anticipating His return.
 And more specifically, this involves winning Christians to be occupied in this manner with that portion of the Lord’s business delivered to them personally.

 Direct references to the salvation of the soul are found in New Testament passages such as Matthew 16:24-27; Hebrews 10:38, 39; James 1:21; 5:19, 20; 1 Peter 1:9-11 and are always spoken of in a future sense within a context dealing with those who are already saved.
-Soul winning is associated with the righteous acts of the saints, with overcoming, and with one day being extended the privilege of partaking of the tree of life.”
-This is the reason that soul winning is found within a context of this nature in Proverbs 11:30.
-It is the wise who win souls (lives).
+Soul-winning is associated with the righteous acts of the saints, with overcoming, and with one day being extended the privilege of partaking of the tree of life.
+This is the reason that soul-winning is found within a context of this nature in Proverbs 11:30.
+It is the wise who win souls (win lives).

 And they that are wise will shine as the brightness of the firmament; and they that turn many to righteousness as the stars forever and ever.
 (Daniel 12:3)